trekirk/arch-dotfiles/vim/README.md

 * the_silver_searcher - To work in conjunction with fzf
 * nodejs - for CoC
 * npm - nodejs' package manager (for CoC)
-* Pip dependencies: flake8, pylint, pydocstyle, bandit, black, isort, autopep8
+* Pip dependencies: flake8, pylint, pydocstyle, bandit, black, isort, autopep8, proselint